cider-ci/cider-ci_documentation-source/source/project-configuration/index.md

 _tested_, _build_, _deployed_, or in fact perform any conceivable action with Cider-CI.

-If is recommended to digest the [Introduction][] before diving into this content.
-Every configuration given here is demonstrated and brought in to context in the [Bash Demo Project for Cider-CI][].

-There can be configuration directives in the [Bash Demo Project for Cider-CI] which are not covered in this documentation.
-Those are considered unstable and can be changed or even removed  in future releases of Cider-CI without warranting an increment of the major version number of Cider-CI.
-{: .text .text-warning}

-Configuring a project for Cider-CI starts with creating a `.cider-ci.yml` dotfile.
+Two steps must be performed to enable a project for Cider-CI:

+  1. The repository must to be registered in you instance of Cider-CI, and
+  2. a dotfile `.cider-ci.yml` must be added to the repository.

+Registering a repository is a straight forward procedure by following `Administration` → `Repositories` → `Add a new repository` in the user interface.

 The basic structure of the dotfile is described in the [Dotfile][] page.
 More detailed information is available in the [Jobs][], [Tasks][], and [Scripts][] pages.
 Cider-CI has several features to keep specification files dry and maintainable.
 Using *contexts*, splitting the configuration over multiple files, and the related *deep-merge* strategy are discussed in the [Advanced Topics][] page.

+If is recommended to digest the [Introduction][] before diving into this content.
+Every configuration given here is demonstrated and brought in to context in the [Bash Demo Project for Cider-CI][].

   [Bash Demo Project for Cider-CI]: https://github.com/cider-ci/cider-ci_demo-project-bash